-5.10.02 Duty to Report
+5.11.02 Duty to Report

-Any student who believes he/she has been or is the victim of aggressive behavior should immediately report his/her concerns to a teacher or counselor who will be responsible for notifying an Administrator.
-Complaints against the Principal should be filed with the counselor, Human Resource Director, or the Governing Council President.
+Any student who believes he/she/they have been or is the victim of aggressive behavior should immediately report his/her/their concerns to a teacher or counselor who will be responsible for notifying an Administrator.
+Complaints against the Principal should be filed with the Governing Council.
 Every student is encouraged, and every staff member is required, to report any situation that they believe to be aggressive behavior directed toward a student.
 Reports may be made to those identified above.

-5.11 CLASSROOM RULES
+5.12 CLASSROOM RULES